permguard/permguard/site/content/docs/0.1/devops/authz-server/configuration-options.md

 ---

-**--storage.central.engine**: *Data storage engine to be used for central data (default `sqlite`).*
+**--storage.central.engine**: *data storage engine to be used for central data (default `sqlite`).*

 ---

-**Storage Engines**: Storage engine options are used to configure the storage engine responsible for data persistence in the services.
+**Storage Engines**: storage engine options are used to configure the storage engine responsible for data persistence in the services.

 <details>
   <summary>SQLITE</summary>